WHEN: +iCal

 Event details: This is an unsupported event.
 There is no roadside collection.
 Though I hope to have Audax Club Bristol riders colourfully identified in their orange club kit who will be able to lend a hand and I will be riding along too.
 Gary Harris Cycles will hopefully have a mobile mechanic at Castle Coombe for any spares and small fixes.
 The route is self navigated but I provide an extensive route to be used with GPS devices and a paper based route sheet & map.
 There is also the option to use an app with a free account; there are full details on how to set this up for best battery management.

-The map below shows both routes ‘as one’ so if you view the elevation profile bear in mind the 100km is the first part, the 60km the second.
+The map below shows all 3 routes ‘as one’ so if you view the elevation profile bear in mind the 100km is the first part, the next 60km the Castle Combe and back, and the last 60km Limpley Stoke and back.

 Navigation: